Woodwork Joints Skills - Cambridgeshire

 Description

-The two-day joint making course is run by a qualified tutor in a safe and friendly atmosphere.
-The workshop is well equipped and Bill aims to make the course days enjoyable and rewarding.
-Bill is fully qualified from City & Guilds through to Masters Degree and is fully accredited by BAFRA (British Antique Furniture Restorers Association).
-Bill also writes for woodworking magazine 'Quercus' and 'Woodland Heritage'.
-Having completed the Introduction to Woodworking day or having done a little woodwork, you will wish to improve your skills and expand your repertoire of joints.
+The ethos is the joy of hand tool woodworking and the enjoyment gained from developing those skills.
+Your materials and tools at the bench then follow good process.
+Hand tool woodworking offers enjoyment and a great form of relaxation, in addition to the more obvious practical benefits.
 On the two-day woodwork joints course you will make a frame consisting of 4 different joints.
 We will look at foundation woodwork skills, accurate marking, tool selection and hand-tool skills.
 Working on four different joints to develop your skills and knowledge, the frame can then be displayed near your home woodwork area or converted to a photo frame.
 However, you work at your own speed and the days are more about the learning and enjoying the process, less about the frame.
 The maximum number of students on this course is 4 as we design the course to ensure you get a good level of tuition and advice.
-We also run a number of making courses, for example, chair making and stool making.
-Please see the separate listings.
-Please contact Bill of you have any questions.
+Bill is fully qualified from City & Guilds through to Masters Degree.
+This is a beginner/intermediate course beginners can attend.
+However, if you feel you want to cover some basics first, I also do an Introduction to Woodwork course, which prepares beginners for this course and ensures you get the most from it.
+You may not be a beginner and you may have some experience of hand tool woodworking, you wish to improve your skills and expand your repertoire of joints.
+This course will help you push your making skills forward.
+Please contact Bill via the 'message the tutor' button if you have any questions at all.

 What's included in the price?